Model Legislature

 • Model Legislature on Twitter

-• Model Legislature Blog
+• Our Model Government

-• Executive Branch>
+• Our Executive Branch >

-• Governor
+• Governor >

 • Lt.
 Governor

-• Legislative Branch>
+• Our Legislative Branch >

-• House of Representatives>
+• Our House >

 • House Speaker